hmaidasani/RadialChartImageGenerator/README.md

 ## Contact & Feature Requests

-Send all of your questions and feature requests to <hmaidasani@gmail.com> or add your issues to the issues section of git repository.
+Report all of your questions and feature requests to the issues section of git repository.